diegode/thinness/README.md

 sage: proper_thinness(graphs.PetersenGraph(), random_permutations=1000)
 (5, [8, 2, 6, 1, 4, 3, 7, 0, 9, 5], [[0, 1], [3, 5], [4, 6], [9, 2], [7, 8]])
 ```
+Some comments:

-As you can see, the output by default includes a certificate of the value, i.e. an ordering and a partition of the vertex set.
-Note that when the `random_permutations` parameter is used, an approximation of the value is performed instead.
+- The output by default includes a certificate of the value, i.e. an ordering and a partition of the vertex set.
+That can be disabled by passing `certificate = False`.
+- To accelerate the computation you can use the `lower_bound` parameter when you know a lower bound for the (proper) thinness of the graph.
+- When the `random_permutations` parameter is used, an approximation of the value is performed instead of the exact calculation.

 ## Classification of small graphs